wimvanderbauwhede/wimvanderbauwhede.github.io/_posts/articles/2020-06-05-roles-as-adts-in-raku.md

 };
 ```

-This is essentially the same approach as for the opinionated boolean, but we don't have empty roles: the `HSL` alternative takes an argument of type `HSLColour`, and the `RGB` alternative takes an argument of type `RGBColour`.
+This is essentially the same approach as for the opinionated Boolean, but we don't have empty roles: the `HSL` alternative takes an argument of type `HSLColour`, and the `RGB` alternative takes an argument of type `RGBColour`.
 As in the product type, we use the role as a container to hold the values.
 The `Pixel` type from above looks like:

 ```perl6